hindu-comm/weblogs/manasataramgini/2016/05/2016-05-08_the-giants-among-the-lilliputs.md

 This taken together, with the above considerations, including the possibility of the high-ranked males deliberately avoid matings with close female relatives, might have yielded the super-males whose impact we see on the Y-chromosomal landscape.
-On the other side this might have also been a factor in origin of our lores concerning the great father and the emergence of a varṇa system constituting a super-organismal puruṣa.
+On the other sidethis might have also been a factor in origin of our lores concerning the great father and the emergence of a varṇa system constituting a super-organismal puruṣa.